phwt/SOP-ServiceDiscovery/README.md

 ## View the monitor

-1. Start the monitor development server, service discovery server and 5 service clients
+1. Visit `index.html` inside `/monitor/` folder
-2. Visit `localhost:3000`
+2. The dashboard will show the status of all registered service in each card on the screen

-3. The dashboard will show the status of all registered service in each card on the screen
+** The monitor must be served on development server such as XAMPP / Live Server to be able to perform Cross-Origin Request **